You’re not alone – it ain’t always easy being a homeowner in 2020.

 In a quiet year, you’ll break even.

 But during average and expensive years, you’ll come out well ahead.
+For example, what if you have a year where your roof and gutters have issues?
+One of the most common roofing questions is always regarding replacement and how to get a new roof financed/paid for.
 That’s the advantage that many homeowners are waking up to.
 This lets you save money for retirement or even consider paying off your mortgage early.

 Beware of shady home warranty outfits